-You can access the IRS Web Site 24 hours a day, 7 days a week, at www.irs.gov.to:
+You can access the IRS Web Site 24 hours a day, 7 days a week, at www.irs.gov to:

-- www.irs.gov to: - Download forms, instructions, and publications. - See answers to frequently asked tax questions. - Search publications on-line by topic or keyword. - Send us comments or request help by e-mail. - Sign up to receive local and national tax news by e-mail.
+- Order IRS products on-line. - Download forms, instructions, and - publications. - See answers to frequently asked tax questions. - Search publications on-line by topic or keyword. - Send us comments or request help by e-mail. - Sign up to receive local and national tax news by e-mail.